smarabattula/auto_anki/CONTRIBUTING.md

 ### **How Do I Submit A (Good) Bug Report?** ❔

 Bugs are tracked as GitHub issues.
-After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in the [template.](https://docs.google.com/forms/d/e/1FAIpQLScTL7aKgZ0NhN8Ko6kEFA_4K7YceeRQ98-S_b8-lwz3Ldto3A/viewform)
+After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by initially search for discussions page, then issues page.
+If there's no resolution, raise a new issue with label "bug"!
 Explain the problem and include additional details to help a developer reproduce the problem:

 * Use a clear and descriptive title for the issue to identify the problem.